All Episodes

 He's been relentless and tough.

-Um much of what we know about this has been produced by his work and the Department of Justice.
+Much of what we know about this has been produced by his work and the Department of Justice.

 We have a responsibility to ensure the integrity of this process.

-I'm going to use my authority as the attorney general to ensure that.
+I'm going to use my authority as the Attorney General to ensure that.

 Now, here's where we are.